googleapis/google-cloud-ruby/google-cloud-gke_hub-v1beta1/README.md

-# Ruby Client for the GKE Hub V1beta1 API
+# Ruby Client for the GKE Hub V1BETA1 API

-API Client library for the GKE Hub V1beta1 API

-The GKE Hub API centrally manages features and services on all your Kubernetes clusters running in a variety of environments, including Google cloud, on premises in customer datacenters, or other third party clouds.
+The GKE Hub service handles the registration of many Kubernetes clusters to Google Cloud, and the management of multi-cluster features over those clusters.

 https://github.com/googleapis/google-cloud-ruby

 This gem is a _versioned_ client.
-It provides basic client classes for a specific version of the GKE Hub V1beta1 API.
+It provides basic client classes for a specific version of the GKE Hub V1BETA1 API.
 Most users should consider using the main client gem, [google-cloud-gke_hub](https://rubygems.org/gems/google-cloud-gke_hub).
 See the section below titled *Which client should I use?* for more information.